-10. Online Safety and Filtering
+13.0 Online Safety and Filtering

-Tel: 01582 732509 Fax: 01582 486202 Email: admin@cockernhoe.herts.sch.uk

-We recognise the importance of safeguarding children from potentially harmful and inappropriate online material, and we understand that technology is a significant component in many safeguarding and wellbeing issues.

-To address this, our school aims to:

-- have robust processes (including filtering and monitoring systems) in place to ensure the online safety of pupils, staff, volunteers and governors - protect and educate the whole school community to be safe and responsibly use technology, including mobile and smart technology - set clear guidelines for the use of mobile phones for the whole school community - establish clear mechanisms to identify, intervene in, and escalate any incidents or concerns, where appropriate.

-Our approach to online safety is based on addressing the following 4 categories of risk as identified in Keeping Children Safe in Education 2024:

-Content - being exposed to illegal, inappropriate or harmful content, for example: pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation and extremism

-Contact - being subjected to harmful online interaction with other users, for example: child-on-child pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes

-Conduct - online behaviour that increases the likelihood of, or causes harm, for example: making, sending and receiving explicit images (e.g. consensual and non-consensual sharing of nudes and semi-nudes and/or pornography), sharing other explicit images and online bullying; and

-Commerce - risks such as online gambling, inappropriate advertising, phishing and/or financial scams.

-To meet our aims and address the risks above, we will educate pupils about online safety as part of our curriculum.
-For example:
+- 13.1 We recognise the importance of safeguarding children from potentially harmful and inappropriate online material, and we understand that technology is a significant component in many safeguarding and wellbeing issues. - 13.2 To address this, our school aims to: - Have robust processes (including filtering and monitoring systems) in place to ensure the online safety of pupils, staff, volunteers, and governors. - Protect and educate the whole school community in its safe and responsible use of technology, including mobile and smart technology (which we refer to as 'mobile phones') - Set clear guidelines for the use of mobile phones for the whole school community. - Establish clear mechanisms to identify, intervene in and escalate any incidents or concerns, where appropriate. - Our approach to online safety is based on addressing the following 4 categories of risk as identified in Keeping Children Safe in Education 2024: - Content being exposed to illegal, inappropriate, or harmful content, such as pornography, fake news, racism, misogyny, self-harm, suicide, antisemitism, radicalisation, and extremism. - Contact being subjected to harmful online interaction with other users, such as pressure from another child(ren), commercial advertising and adults posing as children or young adults with the intention to groom or exploit them for sexual, criminal, financial or other purposes. - Conduct personal online behaviour that increases the likelihood of, or causes harm, such as making, sending, and receiving explicit images (e.g., consensual, and non-consensual sharing of nudes and semi-nudes and/or pornography), sharing other explicit images and online bullying; and - Commerce risks such as online gambling, inappropriate advertising, phishing and/or financial scams. - 13.3 To meet our aims and address the risks above, we will educate pupils about online safety as part of our curriculum. - 13.4 We will also: - Train staff, as part of their induction, on safe internet use and online safeguarding issues including cyber-bullying, the risks of online radicalisation, and the expectations, roles and responsibilities around filtering and

-- the safe use of social media, the internet and technology - keeping personal information private - how to recognise unacceptable behaviour online - ensuring children know not to meet up with a person they have met online without a safe adult - how to report any incidents of cyber-bullying, ensuring pupils are encouraged to do so, including where they're a witness rather than a victim.

-We will also:

-train staff, as part of their induction, on how to keep themselves safe online as well as children, in line with the school's online safety policy This needs to include issues for example: cyber-bullying, the risks of online radicalisation, and the roles and responsibilities around filtering and monitoring.
-All staff members will receive refresher training as required at least once each academic year

-Tel: 01582 732509 Fax: 01582 486202 Email: admin@cockernhoe.herts.sch.uk

-- educate parents/carers about online safety through letters and emails sent directly to them.
-We will also share clear procedures with them so they know how to raise concerns about online safety - make sure staff are aware of any restrictions placed on them with regards to the use of their personal mobile phone and cameras, - make all pupils, parents/carers, staff, volunteers and governors aware that they are expected to sign an agreement regarding the acceptable use of the internet in school, use of the school's ICT systems and use of their mobile and smart technology - explain the sanctions we will use if a pupil is in breach of our policies on the acceptable use of the internet and mobile phones - make sure all staff, pupils and parents/carers are aware that appropriate staff designated by the Headteacher or Principal, have the power to search pupil's phones, as set out in the DfE's guidance on searching, screening and confiscation if there is a concern regarding a child's safety or a crime in which case the Police will be contacted - put in place robust filtering and monitoring systems to limit children's exposure to the 4 key categories of risk (described above) from the school's IT systems. - carry out an annual review of our approach to online safety, supported by an annual risk assessment that considers and reflects the risks faced by our school community - provide regular safeguarding and child protection updates including online safety to all staff, at least annually, in order to continue to provide them with the relevant skills and knowledge to safeguard effectively - review the child protection and safeguarding policy, including online safety, annually and ensure the procedures and implementation are updated and reviewed regularly.
+- monitoring.
+All staff members will receive refresher training as required at least once each academic year. - Educate parents/ carers about online safety via our website and communications sent directly to them.
+We will also share clear procedures with them, so they know how to raise concerns about online safety. - Make all pupils, parents/ carers, staff, volunteers, and governors aware that they are expected to sign an agreement regarding the acceptable use of the internet in school, use of the school's ICT systems and use of their mobile and smart technology. - Make sure all staff, pupils and parents/ carers are aware that staff have the power to search pupils', as set out in the DfE's guidance on searching, screening and confiscation - Put in place robust filtering and monitoring systems to limit children's exposure to the 4 key categories of risk (described above) from the school's IT systems.
+Our filtering platform is Safetynet, and our IT support is through HfL. - Provide regular safeguarding and children protection updates including online safety to all staff, at least annually, in order to continue to provide them with the relevant skills and knowledge to safeguard effectively. - Review the child protection and safeguarding policy, including online safety, annually and ensure the procedures and implementation are updated and reviewed regularly.